What happened on Love Island last night? Who got dumped from the villa?

 It’s the last few days of Love Island’s eighth series, and the islanders are being whittled down ahead of the grand final.
-Tuesday night’s episode (July 26) featured a ‘Mile High’ challenge where the girls dressed up as flight attendants.
+Thursday night’s episode (July 28) saw three of the couples head out on their last romantic dates of the series.

-It led to an argument between Luca Bish and Gemma Owen after Luca got upset about Gemma licking Adam Collard.
-He told her to “f*** off" and stormed out the villa, removing his microphone.
+Paige Turley and Adam Collard set sail on a luxurious boat, where former islander Adam admitted: “I tried to play it cool, it didn’t work out at all.
+It lasted 24-hours, if that.”

-"I think any bloke would have thought exactly what I through in my head at the time,” he said to her later.
-She replied: “On this challenge, I didn’t kiss anyone.
-I didn’t snog anyone.”
+The pair agreed to stop ‘playing it cool' and discussed meeting eachother’s families.

 Most Popular